 Although it is fairly easy to walk between the three sites above (Grand Palace, Wat Pho, Wat Arun), we were grateful to have a guide for the added value.
 While each of the three exquisite sites is captivating on its own, the history really brings them alive.

 Based on reviews, we are impressed by both the comprehensiveness and flexibility of this walking temple tour that offers combinations of the three main temples above and includes the entrance fees.
+And, you also tour the local markets.
 We, of course, recommend visiting all three.

 4. Thai massage